Lavrov To Meet With UN Envoy For Alliance Of Civilizations On Monday - UrduPoint

 Lavrov To Meet With UN Envoy For Alliance Of Civilizations On Monday

-MOSCOW (UrduPoint News / Sputnik - 15th January, 2021) Russian Foreign Minister Sergey Lavrov is set to meet with UN High Representative for the Alliance of Civilizations Miguel Angel Moratinos in Moscow on Monday, the ministry's spokeswoman, Maria Zakharova, said Friday.
+MOSCOW (UrduPoint News / Sputnik - 18th January, 2021) Russian Foreign Minister Sergey Lavrov is set to meet with UN High Representative for the Alliance of Civilizations Miguel Angel Moratinos Cuyaube in Moscow on Monday, January 18.

-"On January 18, Russian Foreign Minister Sergey Lavrov will meet with the UN secretary general's high representative for the alliance of civilizations.
-He will be on a visit to Moscow.
-One of the main topics of the talks will be the course of preparations for the Inter-Parliamentary Union's World Conference on Intercultural and Interreligious Dialogue set to be held in Russia in May 2022 with the participation of the UN," Zakharova said at a weekly briefing in Moscow.
+According to Russian Foreign Ministry spokeswoman Maria Zakharova, the sides will discuss preparations for the International Conference of Heads of States, Parliamentarians and Representatives of the World Religions on Intercultural and Interreligious Dialogue for the Benefit of Peace and Mankind that will take place in Russia in May 2022.

 Following his meeting with Lavrov, Moratinos is scheduled to pay visits to Russia's upper house of parliament and have a meeting with the country's religious leaders.